By Marcin Wojtyczka

 - Get to a safe distance from the vessel and cut the painter (if the boat sinks or there is a risk of explosion)

-- Use VHF and other means of communication (e.g. sat com) and follow distress procedure.
+- Use VHF and other means of communication (e.g. sat com) and follow the distress procedure.
 Take seasickness pills.
 Inflate the raft floor.
 Keep warm and dry.
 Stream a sea anchor and arrange lookout watches.
 Arrange for collecting rainwater.
-Ration water, after 24h, to maximum half-litre per person per day, issued in small increments.
+Ration water, after 24h, to a maximum of half-litre per person per day, issued in small increments.
 Do not drink seawater or urine, this will only make you sick.
 Use flares only when there is a real chance of them being seen

-The fact that on a cruising vessel there may be only two people on board does not invalidate the necessity to have the above responsibilities clearly defined.
+The fact that on a cruising vessel, there may be only two people on board does not invalidate the necessity to have the above responsibilities clearly defined.
 A suggested sample of this is presented above, with the two crew shown as A and B.

 Fire on board

 Fire is an infrequent but terrifying occurrence on board a boat.
-Because of the environment and potential distances involved, firefighting assistance may take awhile to arrive on the scene.
+Because of the environment and potential distances involved, firefighting assistance may take a while to arrive on the scene.
 Plus, unlike fires on shore, there may be no place to evacuate except into the water.
 It is important to make every effort to prevent fires.
 There are many potential causes of fire on board.
 Fire damage caused by flammable gases in the engine compartment is particularly common.
 Engine compartments on ships are usually closed systems, and vapours can quickly collect and compress here.
 Mixed with oxygen, a highly ignitable gas mixture can be formed.

 Prevention: